 In November 1978, a Hawkins Road camp committee was formed by the refugees themselves following a UNHCR official's suggestion.
-The committee comprised positions such as an overall camp leader, an internal affairs head, a head of education, a head librarian, a deputy medical officer, a head of carpentry, a chief musician and an officer in charge of films and slides.11
+The committee comprised positions such as an overall camp leader, an internal affairs head, a head of education, a head librarian, a deputy medical officer, a head of carpentry, a chief musician and an officer in charge of films and slides.

 The refugees also took English language classes in the camp.
-The teaching volunteers concentrated on topics like "how to find jobs, what kind of atmosphere to expect in different types of work, how to handle life in the country the refugees will be resettled in, and the changes in diet, climate and clothing they will face".12
+The teaching volunteers concentrated on topics like "how to find jobs, what kind of atmosphere to expect in different types of work, how to handle life in the country the refugees will be resettled in, and the changes in diet, climate and clothing they will face".

 Gabriel Tan, a Singaporean, volunteered at the camp from 1980 to 1991.
-Initially he only taught English, but he later got to know the refugees better and even took them on field trips during the weekends.13 Expatriate volunteer Kaye McArthur recalls that classes were held in makeshift buildings with dirt floors.
-"As a teacher you soon forgot the dust, the dirt, the insects and the feeling your clothes were sticking to you from perspiration," she said.
-"Any physical discomfort was overtaken by the task in hand and the refugee's extraordinary enthusiasm and appreciation."14
+Initially he only taught English, but he later got to know the refugees better and even took them on field trips during the weekends.
+In an unpublished manuscript by Jill Saunders, a teacher at the camp, and Kaye McArthur, a coordinator of the children's programme, they wrote that "you soon forgot the dust, the dirt, the insects and the feeling your clothes were sticking to you from perspiration.